Inheritance tax planning service

 Why choose our IHT Portfolio Service?

-- Our team has established a strong track record for delivering superior investment returns
+- We have a strong track record for delivering superior investment returns

-- Investing in AIM lets you take advantage of a dynamic market of growing businesses
+- Investing in AIM companies lets you take advantage of a dynamic market of growing businesses

-- You can include your Inheritance Tax Portfolio in your annual ISA allowance, enabling you to benefit from tax-free growth
+- Your IHT portfolio can be included in your annual ISA allowance, so you benefit from tax-free growth

-- We will keep you regularly updated with contract notes and quarterly formal valuations.
+- We will regularly update you with contract notes and quarterly formal valuations.

 This service should be regarded as high risk as it is exclusively focused on equities.
 The portfolios are wholly invested in small capitalisation stocks.
 These companies are therefore more volatile and whilst they offer great potential, growth is not guaranteed.
 It is important to note that this should be seen as a long-term investment.
 The current inheritance tax rules and tax treatment of AIM shares may change in the future.
 We strongly recommend that clients discuss their financial arrangements with their tax adviser before investing, as the value of any tax reliefs available is subject to individual circumstances.